olleolleolle/breaker/README.md

 distributed).
 Some information must be shared acrosss subsystems.
 Say there are 5 different services in the system.
 Each is talking to 2 different systems protected by circuit breakers.
 Either of the systems go down.
-It's natural that the failure should propogate through the system so that each service knows the shared ones are down.
+It's natural that the failure should propagate through the system so that each service knows the shared ones are down.
 This is where state and persistence come into play.

-The breaker gems bundles a simple in memory repository.
-This is process specific.
+The breaker gems bundles a simple in-memory repository.
+This is process-specific.
 If you need to share state across multiple processes then you must write your own repository.

-The repository manages fueses (in the eletrical sense).
+The repository manages fuses (in the electrical sense).
 A fuse maintains state.
 The repository must implement one method: `upsert` which creates or updates a fuse given by name.
-The repistory can return some sort of persistent fuse where writer methods write to persistent storage.
+The repository can return some sort of persistent fuse where writer methods write to persistent storage.